shwetaagrey/shwetaagrey/README.md

 - 👀 I’m captivated by the transformative power of data and its ability to shape smarter decisions and innovations.
 - 🌱 Currently, I’m immersing myself in the fascinating world of advanced analytics and machine learning, fueling my passion for continuous growth.
 - 💞️  Let’s join forces on exciting projects that involve data analysis, visualization, and predictive modeling.
-- 📫 Drop me a line on LinkedIn – I’m always up for engaging conversations and exciting opportunities: Shweta Agrey
+- 📫 📫 How to reach me : agreyshweta@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I’m a certified thrill-seeker and can often be found chasing adrenaline rushes through skydiving and bungee jumping adventures!